Cash flow forecasting: Methods

 Both the ANI and PBS methods are suited to the medium-term (up to one year) and long-term (multiple years) forecasting horizons.
 Both are limited to the monthly or quarterly intervals of the financial plan, and need to be adjusted for the difference between accrual-accounting book cash and the often-significantly-different bank balances.

 Entrepreneurial

 In the context of entrepreneurs or managers of small and medium enterprises, cash flow forecasting may be somewhat simpler, planning what cash will come into the business or business unit in order to ensure that outgoing can be managed so as to avoid them exceeding cashflow coming in.
-Entrepreneurs need to learn quickly that "Cash is king" and, therefore, they must become good at cashflow forecasting.
+Entrepreneurs will be aware that "Cash is king" and, therefore, invest time and effort in cashflow forecasting.

 Methods

+A common approach here is to build a spreadsheet, typically in Excel, showing cash coming in from all sources out to at least 90 days, and all cash going out for the same period; any shortfall or mismatch can then be addressed, with e.g. a bridge loan or via increased collections activity.

+For short term cash flow forecasting there are also a number of AI driven low cost software applications available.